zpaq/zpaq/readme.txt

 	for each segment, which is checked by the decompressor.
 Added "b" command to append without a checksum.
 Replaced IMIX2 with ISSE.
 Compression prints memory usage by component.

+v0.07 - Feb.
+28, 2009.
+Modified ISSE to use decreasing learning rate
+        on the fixed size inversely proportional to a count.
+ISSE drops the c and rate parameters.
+SSE drops the mask parameter.
+Bit history next-state tables are updated by removing some of the n0=0 or n1=0 states and adding other states.